Walmart says union's LA protest has no impact

-LOS ANGELES/CHICAGO (Reuters) - Walmart employees affiliated with a union-backed group walked off the job in Los Angeles on Thursday, protesting conditions at the world’s largest retailer, which promptly defended itself, saying the “publicity stunt” was not having an impact on its business.
+LOS ANGELES/CHICAGO, Oct 4 (Reuters) - Walmart employees affiliated with a union-backed group walked off the job in Los Angeles on Thursday, protesting working conditions at the world’s largest retailer, which promptly defended itself, saying the “publicity stunt” was not having an impact on its business.

 The striking workers were joined by dozens of other protesters near a Walmart in the Los Angeles suburb of Pico Rivera.